noteflakes/music/README.markdown

     ripple BWV676

-To process all pieces, run ripple without any arguments.
+To process all pieces, run ripple without any arguments (yes, this is going to take a while...)

+For a full list of options run:

+    ripple -h

-All PDF files are placed in the \_pdf\_ directory.
+All PDF files are placed in the \_pdf subdirectory.